 Peptide Section

 The peptide section is table based.
 The peptide section must always come after the metadata section and or protein section if these are present in the file.
-All table columns MUST be Tab separated.
+All table columns MUST be tab separated.
 There MUST NOT be any empty cells.
-The columns in the peptide section MUST be in the order they are presented in this document.
 All columns, unless specified otherwise, are mandatory.
+The order of columns is not specified although for ease of human interpretation, it is RECOMMENDED to follow the order specified below.

 sequence